subramanya1997/subramanya1997/README.md

 ### About

 I am a graduate student at UMass Amherst, majoring in Computer Science with an academic focus in Data Science, 3D, Computer Vision.
-Currently I am a working with Prof. Hao Zhang at Human Centered Robotics Lab on Vision-Language Integration for Robot Reference of arbitrary objects.
+Currently I am a working with Prof. Hao Zhang at <a href='https://hcr.cs.umass.edu'>Human Centered Robotics Lab</a> on Vision-Language Integration for Robot Reference of arbitrary objects.

 In the past, I've worked as Head of Product Development at .
 During my undergrad at National Institute of Engineering, Mysore, I co-founded Yourkraft a platform to manage and book musicians.
 In the past, I worked as Head of Product Development for <a href='https://www.renderpub.com'>RenderPub, India</a>, and I have interned at <a href='https://www.vertica.com'>Vertica, PA</a>.
 During my undergrad at National Institute of Engineering, Mysore, I co-founded Yourkraft a platform to manage and book musicians and Vayam (Non-Profit) a student run trust that aims to empowering people, with equality as the cornerstone and education as the tool in achieving it.